isabella232/vtk-hackathon-2019/readme.md

 #### Setup

-In order to start, you can checkout the skeleton repository on [Github: blank scraping repo](blank_scraping_repo).
+In order to start, you can checkout this repository.
 This contains a Scrapy project with the blanks in the code for you to fill in.
 In order to run it, you'll need to have Python installed.
 Make a virtual environment for this project and install the requirements for it:

 ```bash
 mkvirtualenv workshop-scrapy